JeffCX/shadow-force-audit-portfolio/README.md

 My payment policies are designed to reflect my commitment to delivering results.
 Clients will only pay for the bugs found and nothing more.
 There is no lower limit, and my upper limit payment ensures that clients are not charged exorbitant fees, even if a large number of bugs are found.

-## About me:
+## About us:

-I provide a unique and effective approach to auditing services.
+Shadow Force Auditing provides a unique and effective approach to auditing services.
 By charging based on the number of bugs found, my clients only pay for the results they receive, and my bug classification system ensures that issues are addressed in order of severity.
 My payment policies are fair and transparent, ensuring that clients receive the best value for their investment.
 I have audited some of the big protocol in the space, such as the graph protocol and optimism.
 My mission to secure the smart contract and eliminates bugs before it hits the production.

-Contact me today to learn more about my services and to schedule an audit of your system.
+Contact us today to learn more about my services and to schedule an audit of your system.

 Book a private auditing by filling the form https://t.co/4dlhII2xNk